CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/againsttheshadow.md

  - A company moving to and/or from an Under-deeps site has no site path.
 So, hazards may only be played keyed to the company's new site.
  - An environment card that changes site type (e.g., _Choking Shadows_, _Quiet lands_, etc.) cannot be used to change the site type of an Under-deeps site.
  - You may not consider marshalling points associated with a company at an Under-deeps site for the purposes of calling the Free Council or the Audience with Sauron.
- - Normally, when you successfully play an item, faction, ally, or information at a si te, the site card is tapped and one additional character may tap to play a minor item.
+ - Normally, when you successfully play an item, faction, ally, or information at a site, the site card is tapped and one additional character may tap to play a minor item.
 At an Under-deeps site, you can play any item playable at the site instead of this minor item.

 {: .note-dk }
 > **Example:** Asternak taps and plays _High Helm_ (a major item) at The Under-grottos and the site taps.
 At this point, Dorelas could only tap to play a minor item at a non-Under-deeps site.
 But The Under-grottos is an Under-deeps